Modifying Your Agreement When Your Circumstances Change

 If the child is under 12 years old and/or does not want to change their primary caregiver, the order can't be modified unless the change in circumstance is substantial.

 A substantial change in circumstance could be if either parent:

 - has a medical condition that prevents them from caring for the child;

 - has abused or neglected the child; and/or

 In any scenario, a court will not modify an order unless the changes are in the best interests of the child.
 When determining this factor, a court will consider the child's relationship with both parents as well as their needs and wishes.

-Contact an Arlington Family Law Attorney for a Free Consultation!
+Contact a Fort Worth Family Law Attorney for a Free Consultation!

 Should you hire our firm, you can rest assured that your case will never be passed off to a paralegal.
 Instead, your case will receive the attention it deserves from an experienced attorney.
 As a small firm, we are able to devote a great deal of attention to each of our clients and pursue the best possible outcome on each clients' behalf.
 Contact us for a free in-person consultation.